Vortex Logo

 Rolling Steel Doors

 Nothing withstands extreme weather better than steel.
-Rolling steel doors are one of the most popular and cost-effective choices for cold climates, due to their:
+Rolling steel doors have a number of features that make them an effective and reliable option for cold climates, such as:

 • Corrosion Resistance.
-Steel doors maintain their structural integrity even when exposed to high levels of moisture.
+Steel doors maintain structural integrity even when exposed to high levels of moisture.

 • Wind Resistance.
-When closed, rolling steel slats lock together, creating a nearly impenetrable barrier against wind and cold.
+When closed, rolling steel slats lock together with specific windlocks, creating a nearly impenetrable barrier against air currents.

 • High Tensile Strength.
-Sturdy construction allows steel doors to function even under stressful weather conditions, such as strong winds, heavy rain, and pelting snow.
+Sturdy construction allows steel doors to function seamlessly in harsh weather conditions, such as heavy rain, pelting snow, and turbulent winds.

 • Temperature Stability.
-Steel has a low coefficient of thermal expansion, which means it expands and contracts very little in high and low temperatures.
-While other materials might deform in cold weather, steel is almost immune.
+Steel has a low coefficient of thermal expansion, which means it expands and contracts little in high and low temperatures.
+While other materials warp in freezing temperatures, steel retains its shape.

 • Durability.
-Freezing temperatures add to the stress commercial doors have to endure, which also include collisions, frequent impacts, and natural wear.
-But even in the most punishing climates, steel doors can operate for decades without significant degradation.
+Snowy weather makes objects more brittle, adding to the stress your doors have to endure, including collisions, impacts, and natural wear.
+But high-quality steel can operate for decades in even the most difficult environments.

 Sectional Overhead Doors